...

 Skip to Content

-DNS Proxy is a simple DNS proxy server that supports all existing DNS protocols including DNS-over-TLS, DNS-over-HTTPS, DNSCrypt, and DNS-over-QUIC.
-Moreover, it can work as a DNS-over-HTTPS, DNS-over-TLS or DNS-over-QUIC server.
+dnsproxy is a lightweight DNS proxy server that supports DNS-over-TLS, DNS-over-HTTPS, DNSCrypt, and DNS-over-QUIC protocols.

 sudo dnsproxy -l 127.0.0.1 -p 53 -u https://doh.dns.sb/dns-query -b 185.222.222.222:53

-We can use Supervisor or systemd to keep DNS Proxy running in background.
+You can use either Supervisor or systemd to keep dnsproxy running in the background.

 sudo apt install supervisor -y